 The following chart illustrates these two extremes with the blue base representing the “scattergun sea-level” and the peaks appearing like islands and mountains showing which companies are adopting the “ratio” approach.
 These companies are Forageplus, The Healthy Horse Company, Thunderbrook Equestrian, Equimins and Progressive Earth all these are highlighted by red boxes in the chart.

 The central belief of Forageplus is that mineral and nutritional support for equines must be based on solid contemporary scientific knowledge and research.
-Our core philosophy is the essential major and trace minerals supplemented to equines should be balanced to the forage the horse eats and the levels of these mineral should be supplemented based on a ratio approach to counteract the negative and antagonistic influence of certain trace minerals such as iron.
+Our core philosophy is the essential major and trace minerals supplemented to equines should be balanced to the forage the horse eats and the levels of this mineral should be supplemented based on a ratio approach to counteract the antagonistic influence of certain trace minerals such as iron.

 Forageplus has, over several years, built up a huge and comprehensive analytical database of UK and European forage and by using this data combined with modern statistical methods we have formulated our range of horse feed balancer products.

-Underpinning everything, is a fundamental ethos to use only the highest quality and highest purity ingredients available to minimise, as far as possible, risks from cross-contamination particularly with undesirable elements such as iron.
+Underpinning everything is a fundamental ethos to use only the highest quality and highest purity ingredients available to minimise, as far as possible, risks from cross-contamination particularly with undesirable elements such as iron.

 Our initial objective with this research was to specifically determine the level and cause of iron contamination in our range of Forageplus products so we could eliminate this as far as possible by sourcing only the highest quality ingredients.
 We had also been asked on numerous occasions by our clients how much iron there was in our products and felt it was only ethical to give an honest answer based on rigorous testing.
-Clients had also engaged Forageplus to formulate feed plans based their use of non-Forageplus products so to do this accurately we needed to assess the mineral composition of these products particularly with respect to iron.
+Clients had also engaged Forageplus to formulate feed plans based on their use of non-Forageplus products so to do this accurately we needed to assess the mineral composition of these products particularly concerning iron.

-Ultimately the choice of which horse feed balancer to use is a matter of personal preference and there are many factors that come into play such as cost, ease of use and my horse has always been good on product X so why change.
+Ultimately the choice of which horse feed balancer to use is a matter of personal preference and many factors come into play such as cost, ease of use and my horse has always been good on product X so why change.
 All we have done with this article is to share the results of our work along with our company’s philosophy and answered the question many of our customers were asking.
 We hope you have found it useful and informative.